dnv-cloud-infra/.github/profile/README.md

 Enter the repository name and a description of the project.

-Select Internal as the default option for repository visibility,  this will allow any member of the DNV enterprise to view the repository.
-If you need to control who can see the repository select Private which allows you to select who can view the repository in the settings after it's created.
+Select Private as the option for repository visibility,  this will only allow members of the Cloud Architecture team to view the repository.
+If you would like the repository to be visible to any member of the DNV Github Enterprise then select Internal.
 Public repository creation is disabled for our project.

+>Please note it's possible that Guest accounts in our Azure AD global tenant could also view repositories when the visibility is set to internal.

 Select "Add a READMEfile" in order to write a more detailed description of the project later.